GacheruIan/yolo/README.md

-2. **Step 2: Configure and Deploy Application with Ansible** Add Your Docker container’s IP (e.g., 172.17.0.2) to the Ansible hosts inventory file.
+2. **Step 2: Configure and Deploy Application with Ansible**

+   Add Your Docker container’s IP (e.g., 172.17.0.2), to the Ansible hosts inventory file.

-   Currently the existing one is my IP for my running docker image You can check your ip by running:-
+   Currently the existing one is my IP for my running docker image.

+   You can check your ip by running:-

    **docker inspect <container_name_or_id> | grep "IPAddress"**

    **Run Ansible Playbook:**

    Deploys and configures the application on the provisioned Docker container.

+   **ansible-playbook ansible/yolo.yaml**

-   **ansible-playbook ansible/yolo.yaml** you can add --ask-become-pass if facing sudo err.
+   you can add --ask-become-pass if facing sudo err.

   **Visit http://172.17.0.2:3000 in your browser to verify deployment or the ip you specified**